 Examination and oral health check

-At the examination your dentist will discuss any problems you may have and inspect your mouth to check the following:
+At the examination, your dentist will discuss any problems you may have and inspect your mouth to check the following:

-teeth and fillings
+Teeth and fillings

-gums and oral hygiene
+Gums and oral hygiene

-oral cancer screen
+Oral cancer screen

-Once we have gathered all the necessary information, we will discuss our findings with you and mutually decide on a suitable treatment with an explanation of the likely costs involved.
+Once we have gathered all the necessary information, we will discuss our findings with you and mutually decide on a suitable treatment plan with an explanation of the likely costs involved.
 Arrangements will then be made for further visits so that the treatment carried out.

-It may be appropriate to take radiographs of your teeth.
+It may be appropriate to take x-rays of your teeth.
 This may be a periodic check to ensure that hidden areas, such as under fillings or between the teeth, are free from caries or they can be used to aid the diagnosis of a particular problem.
-Our digital radiographic system offers a great advantage over conventional radiographs as it significantly reduces the radiation dose and allows us instant sight of the area under investigation.
+Our digital radiographic system offers a great advantage over conventional X-rays as it significantly reduces the radiation dose and allows us instant sight of the area under investigation.

 Local anaesthetic is given for all treatment where required, unless previously discussed with the dentist.
 Topical anaesthetic gel to numb the gum surface is used before administering the anaesthetic using a careful technique that causes surprisingly little discomfort.
-We realise that this can still be an unpleasant part of modern dentistry and we are very happy to discuss patient’s concerns regarding this or any other aspect of treatment.
+We realise that this can still be an unpleasant part of modern dentistry and we are very happy to discuss patients’ concerns regarding this or any other aspect of treatment.